signalshore/signalshore.github.io/content/2019-05-05-Instant-Messaing.md

 ## The human-ness of communication ##

-Communication is a very human phenomenon, however communicating via Instant Messaging reduces the experience of communication to just some exchange of text messages and maybe some emojis.
+Communication is a very human phenomenon (not only limited to humans, but in this context we are focusing on communication between humans), however communicating via Instant Messaging reduces the experience of communication to just some exchange of text messages and maybe some emojis.
 Human communication isn't that shallow.

 When we talk with someone face-to-face or via a phone call it's not just the normal exchange of words, but at the same time there are